smiigoindani/smiigoindani/README.md

 ### Hi there 👋

+My name is Simran Goindani.I'm currently pursuing Masters in Data Science at Northeastern University.

 <!--
 **smiigoindani/smiigoindani** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.